 The implementation of the estimator is carried out in two stages.
 The first stage involves the computation of the propensity score, P(X), at the household level using a probit model.
-The marginal effects at the mean for the estimation results of this model for two-parent and single-parent households are presented in Tables 10 and 11 in Appendix D.9 The distributions of the propensity scores for both types of households are presented in Figure 10 in the same appendix.10
+The marginal effects at the mean for the estimation results of this model for two-parent and single-parent households are presented in Tables 10 and 11 in Section C.9 The distributions of the propensity scores for both types of households are presented in Figure 9 in the same Section .10 Furthermore, I use a non-parametric algorithm based on an Epanechnikov kernel using Silverman's rule of thumb for bandwidth selection to generate the weights $\tilde{\omega}{ij}$ which serve to construct the counterfactual for each participant household in the sample using information obtained from non-participant households.11 The second stage consists on estimating a DID regression model over a sample of matched participant and non-participant households using the following